 - Colon cancer

-Another likely source to pelvic pain, a person’s urinary system can encounter several different conditions or abnormalities, such as:
+Another likely source to pelvic pain, a woman’s urinary system can encounter several different conditions or abnormalities, such as:

 - Urinary tract infection